 To answer the question visit this page for advice on making cat food & creating a low carb diet.

-We also have a companion page which lists the carbohydrate levels in Aussie cat foods.
+We also have a companion page which lets you calculate the carbohydrate levels in your cat food.

 Hewson-Hughes, A. K., Hewson-Hughes, V. L., Miller, A. T., Hall, S. R., Simpson, S. J., & Raubenheimer, D. (2011).
 Geometric analysis of macronutrient selection in the adult domestic cat, Felis catus.
 The Journal of experimental biology, 214(6), 1039-1051.